max-models/scope-profiler/README.md

-# scope-profiler - Python Profiling System with Optional LIKWID Integration
+# scope-profiler

 This module provides a unified profiling system for Python applications, with optional integration of [LIKWID](https://github.com/RRZE-HPC/likwid) markers using the [pylikwid](https://github.com/RRZE-HPC/pylikwid) marker API for hardware performance counters.

 It allows you to:

 - Configure profiling globally via a singleton ProfilingConfig.
 - Collect timing data via context-managed profiling regions.
 - Use a clean decorator syntax to profile functions.